AdguardTeam/AdGuardHome/HACKING.md

     ```

     Where `pkg` is the package where most changes took place.
 If there are
-    several such packages, just write `all`.
+    several such packages, or the change is top-level only, write `all`.

- *  Keep your commit messages to be no wider than eighty (**80**) columns.
+ *  Keep your commit messages, including headers, to eighty (**80**) columns.

  *  Only use lowercase letters in your commit message headers.
+The rest of the
+    message should follow the plain text conventions below.

+    The only exception are direct mentions of identifiers from the source code.

 ##  Go